Background image

 Rebecca's Story

-Leading into her debut Olympics, Rebecca claimed first at the 2011 U23 Australian Championships and U23 Oceania Championships.
+Leading into her debut Olympics at London 2012, Rebecca claimed first at the 2011 U23 Australian Championships and U23 Oceania Championships.
 She then went on to claim her first World Cup podium at the 2012 U23 UCI Mountain Bike World Cup in Belgium, finishing the event with the bronze medal.

-At 20-years-old, Rebecca made her Olympic debut at the 2012 London Olympic Games, where she finished 25th overall behind world U23 champion Julie Bressert (France).
+At 20-years-old Rebecca made her Olympic debut and finished 25th overall behind world U23 champion Julie Bressert (France) in London.

 The six-time national champion qualified for her first Commonwealth Games in 2014, where she walked away with the bronze medal in the women’s mountain bike final.
-Two years later, she achieved a career best result when she won the bronze medal in the open division at the 2016 World Cup held in Cairns, a result she considers a career highlight.
+Two years later, she achieved a career-best result when she won the bronze medal in the open division at the 2016 World Cup held in Cairns.

 That same year, she claimed Australia’s only female mountain bike spot for the Rio 2016 Olympic Games.
 However, her second Olympic campaign was tough after falling too far behind the leaders due to a back injury, forcing her to withdraw from the competition in 25th position.